vkbo/novelWriter/docs/source/usage_interface.rst

 The main window contains a project tree in the left-most panel.
 It shows the entire structure of the project.
 It has four columns:

-:guilabel:`Label`
+**Column 1**
    The first column shows the item icon and its label.
 The labels can be edited from the :guilabel:`Project` menu, or by pressing :kbd:`F2` or :kbd:`Ctrl`:kbd:`E`.
 The label is not the same as the title you set inside the document, but it will appear in the header above the document text itself.

-:guilabel:`Words`
+**Column 2**
-   The second column shows the word count of the document, or the sum of words of the child items if it is a folder.
+   The second column shows the word count of the document, or the sum of words of the child items for folders.
 If the counts seem incorrect, they can be updated by rebuilding the project index from the :guilabel:`Tools` menu, or by pressing :kbd:`F9`.

-:guilabel:`Inc`
+**Column 3**
    The third column indicates whether the document is included in the final project build or not.
    You may want to filter out documents that you no longer want to keep in the final manuscript, but want to keep in the project for reference.

-:guilabel:`Flags`
+**Column 4**
-   The fourth column shows various meta data flags for the item.
-The first is an icon indicating the importance or status of the document.
-These are colour coded status levels that you control and define yourself.
-They can be changed in :guilabel:`Project Settings` from the :guilabel:`Project` menu.
-The first character after the icon indicates the class of the item, that is ``N`` for **Novel**, ``C`` for **Character**, etc (see :ref:`a_struct_tags`).
-The characters after the dot indicate the document layout type (see :ref:`a_proj_roots`).
+   The fourth column shows the user-defined status or importance labels you've assigned to each project item.
+By default, both the icon and the label text is shown, but you can turn off the text label from :guilabel:`Preferences`.
+If the text label is off, the text will instead appear in a tooltip when you hover your mouse over the icon.
+They status and importance values can be changed in :guilabel:`Project Settings`.

 Right-clicking an item in the project tree will open a context menu under the cursor, displaying a selection of actions that can be performed on the selected item.